 To serve flan, make sure that it is completely cooled.
 Run a thin knife around it to loosen, and then turn it over onto the plate.
 Remove ramekin slowly and carefully, allowing the caramel to run over the flan.
 Add fruit for decoration if wanted, and serve it either warm, cold, or at room temperature.
 It is creamiest when served warm.

-Flan’s origins can be traced back to Ancient Rome, where eggs and milk were cooked together and frequently topped with something sweet, such as honey.
-The notion eventually migrated to Spain, where it became traditional to cook the mixture in a caramelized sugar mold.
+Flan’s origins can be traced back to Ancient Rome.
+Romans were the first ones who came up with the idea of cooking eggs and milk together and then covering that dessert with honey.
+The notion eventually migrated to Spain, where it became a traditional dessert with caramel.
 During the Spanish conquest, flan was brought to Latin America, and since then, it’s become a truly beloved dish among different nations in all regions of the continent.

 Over the years, many countries throughout the world have introduced a variety of flavorings, such as almond and citrus.
-Mexicans, for example, often include cinnamon in the mixture, and top the dish with local fruit like mangoes, papayas, and watermelon which go well with flan’s taste.
-However, the most important element is to combine eggs and dairy with something sweet.
+Mexicans, for example, often include cinnamon in the mixture, and top the dish with local fruits, which go well with flan’s taste.

 Flan can be made in many ways, but eggs, dairy, and sugar are stapling ingredients.
-Furthermore, while flan is often cooked in the oven by immersing the mold in a bath of water, certain recipes call for it to be cooked on the stovetop, although this takes much longer.
+Furthermore, while flan is often cooked in the oven with the molds swimming in a water bath, certain recipes call for it to be cooked on the stovetop.
+But the latter takes much longer to complete the dessert.